-Our department is pleased to offer graduate assistantships for master’s level students in Communication Sciences and Disorders.
+Our department is pleased to offer graduate assistantships for master’s level students.
 Recipients of research assistantships work closely with our faculty members for up to 20 hours per week, collaborating on research projects that frequently lead to presentations at professional meetings and publications.

 In addition to a waiver of tuition, research assistantships provide stipends up to $2,000 for master’s students.

 There are a variety of resources available to help you pay for graduate school depending on your financial situation.

 - Please refer to our faculty profiles with research interests.